kchezik/Timing-Mismatch_Pink-Salmon/drafts/outline.md

 		- For instance, juvenile salmon outmigrating to the ocean, reside periodically in the estuary eating zooplankton before transitioning to piscivory.
 Optimally, these juveniles will arrive at the estuary at the same time zooplankton populations are in full bloom.
 Indeed, salmon do exhibit this evolved synchrony with estuarine zooplankton, thereby increasing the liklihood of survival to adulthood (citation).
 - We hypothesize that salmon populations who's climate is more closely linked to that of the estuary are less likely to miss the period of peak zooplankton bloom when emigrating from their natal streams to the ocean.

-- Here we use pink salmon spawn and emergence data in British Columbia Canada (Figure \ref{fig:map}) to test whether populations that share similar and correlated climate with the estuary are less likely to miss the peak zooplankton bloom than populations that are more climatically dissimilar.
+- Here we use pink salmon spawn and emergence data in British Columbia Canada (Figure$~\ref{fig:map}$) to test whether populations that share similar and correlated climate with the estuary are less likely to miss the peak zooplankton bloom than populations that are more climatically dissimilar.
-- The Fraser River basin is a large, topographically complex and climatically diverse watershed (Figure\ref{fig:map}).
+- The Fraser River basin is a large, topographically complex and climatically diverse watershed (Figure$~\ref{fig:map}$).
 	- Pink salmon in the Fraser River basin travel upwards of three hundred miles to and from their natal streams but predominately most populations reside in the lower Fraser River.
 The predominance of populations living in the lower Fraser is in part the result of the 1913 rock slide at Hells Gate.
 This blockage prevented millions of pink salmon from reaching their spawning grounds, essentially extirpating populations above Hells Gate until a fish ladder was installed in 1945.
 Since passage was renewed pink salmon have steadily reinhabited the upper Fraser River, though returns above Hells Gate have remained extremely low relative to pre-rock slide estimates.
 	- Unlike other Pacific salmon, pink salmon exhibit a strict 2 year life span.
 Spawning in the fall, pink fry emerge and emigrate to the estuary in the spring.
 Juveniles live and grow in the ocean for two years before returning to their natal stream to parent the next generation.
 	- Pink salmon exhibit such strong two year life history cycles that even and odd year populations are largely distinct.